ARISE-Handong/BugOss/README.md

 | usrsctp-18080      | use-after-free   |               6      |                8     |
 | yara-38952         | buffer-overrun   |             277      |               17     |
 | zstd-21970         | null-dereference |             280      |              247     |

-## Study artifacts of BugOSS
-Each artifact provides a realistic regression bug context to reproduce the reported failure:
-- fuzz target: the latest version before the oss-fuzz issue report time which successfully reproduce a failure
-- bug-revealing input: an input for a fuzz target, that induces a failure (attached in an OSS-Fuzz issue)
-- bug-inducing commit: the program change that newly adds the target bug to the target program
-- fix-inducing commit: the program change that repairs the target bug
-- failure symptom: failure type, crash message, or patterns of stack trace for the expected failure
-- other failures by pre-existing bugs
-- an initial seed corpus at a bug-inducing commit (`seed_corpus.tar`)
-- experiment results with 2 baseline fuzzers (libFuzzer, AFL++) using the initial seed corpus

 ## How to build an artifact